Homometric subsets of $\mathbb{Z}_n$ with cardinality 5: classification and enumeration: Homometry and difference tables for the circle group

 \subsection{5-point bracelets and their canonical vectors}

-The notion of homometry, described in the introduction, applies equally well to $k$-point subsets of $\mathbb{T}$, up to equivalence under rotations and reflections.
-To refer concisely to such an object --- that is, an orbit $[S]$ of a $k$-point subset $S \subset \mathbb{T}$ under the action of the orthogonal group $\rm{O}(2)$ --- we introduce the term \emph{$k$-point bracelet}.
-This is the continuous analogue of a binary bracelet with $k$ black beads.
-Note that $[S] = [T]$ if and only if there is some $a \in \mathbb{T}$ such that
+The notion of homometry, described in the introduction, applies equally well to finite subsets of the circle group $\mathbb{T}$, up to equivalence under rotations and reflections.
+To refer concisely to such an object --- that is, the continuous analogue of a binary bracelet with weight~$k$ --- we introduce the term \emph{$k$-point bracelet} as follows.